-The financial statements of BAM Nuttall Limited (the Company) have been prepared on a going concern basis as the Directors have concluded that the Company will continue in operational existence and meet its liabilities as they fall due for at least the period of their assessment which is to 30 June 2022.
+The financial statements of BAM Nuttall Limited (the Company) have been prepared on a going concern basis as the Directors have concluded that the Company will continue in operational existence and meet its liabilities as they fall due for at least the period of their assessment which is to 30 June 2023.

-The Company has net current assets of £109m and net assets of £121.7m.
-The Company meets its day to day working capital requirements through the cash held at year end of £143.1m, and through access to its other cash pooling balances held with the Royal BAM Group.
-The Company does not have any bank debt or other external borrowings or facilities.
-The Company is a guarantor to borrowing facilities that are held by the Company's ultimate parent entity, Royal BAM Group n.v..
+The Company has net current assets of £113m and net assets of £158m.
+The Company meets its day-to-day working capital requirements through the cash held at year end of £147m, and through access to its other cash pooling balances held with Royal BAM Group.
+The Company does not have any bank debt or other external borrowings or facilities other than leases.
+The Company is a guarantor to borrowing facilities that are held by the Company's ultimate parent entity, Royal BAM Group nv.
 Please refer to note 21 for further details.